kracekumar/assemble/README.rst

 * How to use

-- `assemble` .
-Looks for Assemblefile
+- `assemble` command, looks for Assemblefile in the current directory.

 ::